Meet Your Medical Scribe

 Why ABC Scribes?

-ABC Scribes is a locally owned and operated company.
+ABC Scribes is a locally owned and operated company serving Dayton, Ohio.
 We know our clients by name and do not pitch a “one size fits all” service model.
 Our management team meets with clients in person to develop a strategy on providing services that best fit your needs.
 Every service plan is developed specifically for each client.
 ABC is dedicated to providing medical scribes that have not only excelled in our rigorous core curriculum and training, but also have had additional personalized training in their area of placement.
 Our organization has experience working in a variety of medical settings and knows how to manage the various rules and regulations that come with each clinical setting.

 How To Get Started

 Scribes will be trained to meet your exact specifications for documenting within your electronic medical record.
-To ensure you have scribes that will seamlessly fit into your practice, it may take up to two months or more to hire and train scribes.
+To ensure you have scribes that will seamlessly fit into your practice, it may take up to six months or more to hire and train scribes.
 Once we are confident that the scribe has mastered the skills needed for your practice, they will begin working on location.
 We try to keep the number of scribes that you work with to a minimum.
 Due to our scribes frequently being students, there may be sharing of hours amongst several scribes.
 This is true especially in the emergency department environment where hours are irregular.

 Below are various third party publications outlining how medical scribes are becoming essential members of a patient care team as well as how various medical care settings were transformed after using scribes.

 Scribes are Giving Doctors Needed Relieffeatured in Crain’s Cleveland Business.